 II.
 To describe the immunological and gene expression changes induced by tremelimumab and the combination of tremelimumab and durvalumab in epithelial ovarian cancer (EOC) tumor tissues and blood.

 III.
-To determine the median overall survival (OS), objective response rate (ORR), and irPFS rate at 10 months.
+To determine the median overall survival (OS) and objective response rate (ORR).

 IV.
 To determine the proportion of patients that discontinue treatment due to side effects.